Achilles Tendon Repair Rehab Protocol

-Below we outline the steps that we have our patients take to recover from Achilles tendon repair surgery.
-To learn more about how we repair Achilles tendon ruptures without an open surgery, please refer to our explanation of Achilles tendon injury, diagnosis and treatment.
+Below we outline the steps that we have our patients take to recover from a percutaneous Achilles tendon repair surgery.
+You may learn more about how The Stone Clinic repairs Achilles tendon ruptures without open surgery in our explanation of Achilles tendon injury, diagnosis, and treatment.

 - Avoid forceful active and passive range of motion of the Achilles for 10 - 12 weeks.